 - What is important in your career?

-Are you looking to stay for the long-haul?
+Each of these questions really seeks to establish how passionate you are for this career in the long run.
+Are you looking to stay and continue growing within the company?
 Or are you looking for a paycheck until a better job comes along?

 Don’t Make These Mistakes!

 Mistake 1: Too vague or no answer.